 With this in mind, preparation for the university application process begins early.
 In the Lower Sixth we run both a Higher Education Conference and a Careers Conference, providing extensive guidance and information about the options open to our pupils when considering university applications and careers.

 We use highly valuable online platforms such as NetSixthForm and Unifrog to help pupils to research courses that are in tune with their skills and interests.
 All departments make use of connections with universities to inspire pupils, and we invite representatives from a wide range of institutions to come and speak about the opportunities they offer, as well as give more general information about the university experience.

 The principle of our university guidance is that each individual is respected for the hopes and ambitions they have, and is given every assistance to achieve their goals.
 Those wishing to take a medical path or who wish to apply to Oxbridge are identified early and guided through the process by specialist members of staff.

 The school´s support has been incredibly important for me at the time of making important decisions such as my university applications.
-My Housemistress, the Head of Careers, and the Heads of Department were incredibly helpful when guiding me through the whole process.”Rita García Hernández – Upper Sixth, Spanish International Pupil, Pembroke House Captain
+My Housemistress, the Head of Careers, and the Heads of Department were incredibly helpful when guiding me through the whole process.”Rita García Hernández – Year 13, Spanish International Pupil, Pembroke House Captain

 Leo is our Master i/c Oxbridge.
 His role is to support, guide and encourage those pupils who aspire to study at Oxford or Cambridge well before the application itself is made.
 Pupils with high academic potential are often identified through our academic scholarship pathway.
 Heads of Section, Teachers, Tutors and HMs will also encourage pupils who demonstrate an intellectual curiosity and hunger to learn.
 Our academic enrichment programme gives rich and varied opportunities for pupils to take their learning beyond the curriculum.